bolt/docs/docs/templating/widgets.md

-One of the main advantages of these widgets is that they are not dependant on the page they are displayed on, and as such, they can easily be placed on different locations and in different themes.
+One of the main advantages of these widgets is that they are not dependant on the page they are displayed on, and as such, they can easily be placed on different locations and in different themes on the frontend or on the backend of a Bolt installation.

 Bolt itself does not come with any widgets, so they are usually added by extensions, as the site-owner sees fit.
 A good example to get acquainted with